vanus-labs/docs/content/vanus-connect/connector-guides/source/shopify-webhook/setup.md

 - Write a **Name**① for your connection in Vanus Connect.

-- After creating the connection, there are a few more steps.
-Simply click the **document**② link to open a new page with all the details on how to complete the connection.
+- Open the **How to use this URL**② document in a new tab to see all the details on how to complete the connection.

+- Copy the Webhook URL by clicking on the **copy icon**③

 ![shopify-webhook-source-2](images/shopify-webhook-source-2.webp)

-- Select the Event or **Events**③ you wish to forward.
+- Select the Event or **Events**④ you wish to forward.

-- Click **Next**④ and continue the configuration.
+- Click **Next**⑤ and continue the configuration.

 Learn more about Vanus and Vanus Connect in our [**documentation**](https://docs.vanus.ai).